raspberrypilearning/safeguarding-module/en/step_7.md

 --- save ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**To save**</span> your progress in this module, you will need to be logged in with your Raspberry Pi Foundation account.
-Use the ‘Sign in’ link in the navigation to log in.</a>
+Use the ‘Sign in’ link in the navigation to log in.
 </p>